Spain's Rajoy tries stimulus as recession deepens

 BOOMING MARKET, BUSTED ECONOMY

-A buoyant bond market to which yield-hungry foreign investors have returned in droves has helped Spain get a testing 2013 debt issuance programme off to a flying start.
+A buoyant bond market to which yield-hungry foreign investors have returned in droves has helped Spain get its 2013 debt issuance programme off to a flying start.

+But that bright picture contrasts starkly with the economic gloom that looks likely to dominate the country's mood for the foreseeable future.

+"These sharp falls (in GDP) leave a tough scenario for the first two quarters of this year.
+The question is how market improvements can soften the falls, but it's still too early to tell," said Citigroup strategist Jose Luis Martinez.

 Italy has also benefited from increased investor appetite for peripheral economies' debt despite these countries' poor economic prospects, selling 3.5 billion euros of 10-year bonds on Wednesday at lower yields.

-But that bright beginning - which has eased pressure on Rajoy to request an international bailout - contrasts starkly with the economic gloom that looks likely to dominate the mood in Spain for the foreseeable future.

-The Bank of Spain says the return of international investors to its debt market had not translated into the real economy.

-Analysts say that, however well Spain's bonds are selling, the country will struggle to get out from under a still-growing debt pile that has put it at the centre of the euro zone crisis.
+But however well Spain's bonds are selling, analysts say the country will struggle to get out from under a still-growing debt burden that has put it at the centre of the euro zone's crisis.

-A significant part of that burden comes from bills racked up by the country's 17 autonomous regions, which control their own healthcare and education budgets.

-The government stumped up 17 billion euros in June to clear this debt with service providers up to the end of 2011.

 Spain's economy fell back into recession in the final quarter of 2011 due to the fall-out from a burst property bubble, and it has struggled to gain traction since against a backdrop of heavy public and private spending cuts and unemployment that has risen steadily to 26 percent.